-2. Select the check boxes for all the fields that you want to use in filtering the pivot table and for which you want slicers created and then click OK.
+Select the check boxes for all the fields that you want to use in filtering the pivot table and for which you want slicers created and then click OK.

-Excel then adds slicers (as graphic objects - see Chapter 10 for details) for each pivot table field you select.
+Excel then adds slicers (as graphic objects - see Chapter 10 for details) for each pivot table field you select and automatically closes the PivotTable Fields task pane if it's open at the time.